erayalakese/slack-wordpress/readme.txt

 This plugin sends notifications when

- 1. a new post/page published
+ 1. a new post/page/custom post type published
- 2. a post/page updated
+ 2. a post/page/custom post type updated
- 3. a post/page deleted
+ 3. a post/page/custom post type deleted
  4. a new comment pending approval
  5. a new category created
  6. a new category deleted